AustinCodingAcademy/react-redux-actions-practice/README.md

   * create the store
   * export the store

+### Provide store to components
+  * In index.js
+  * Import Provider from react-redux
+  * Import store from store.js
+  * Use Provider component to wrap App
+  * Make sure there is no whitespace between Provider and App
+  * Give Provider a prop “store” and the value of the store

 ### Containers
   * We need to leave the components alone and create containers
-  * In the container folder, reate a container file for each component i.e. SpecialTextContainer.js
+  * In the container folder, create a container file for each component i.e. SpecialTextContainer.js
   * Import the appropriate component into the container file
   * This is where the connect function and the actions should be imported
   * This is where mapStateToProps and mapDispatchToProps should be